The Belgica & Beyond

 The Giant Petrel has perfected, to the highest degree, the ability to voluntarily empty their stomachs as a means of self-defense.
 When one tries to pick up a wounded animal, it hurls the contents of its digestive tube at you from afar, and when one is covered in these more or less decomposed materials, one is not proud, I can assure you.
 The odor is persistent and horrible, and though as a zoologist one might have seen all sorts of colors and be in possession of a healthy heart, it is truly difficult not to give oneself over to displays resembling that of the Ossifrage.

 These animals have a size difference between the sexes.
 I was able to determine, through many observations, that the wingspan of the males was always over two meters, while that of the females remained below said figure.
 The color of these Birds was generally a mix of brown, gray, and white, but there were some either fully white or fully brown.
-This variation in plumage has no importance; my observations that the color within this species is not fixed, and that it does not depend on age, sex, or habitat as had been erroneously presumed.
+This variation in plumage has no importance; my observations show that the color within this species is not fixed, and that it does not depend on age, sex, or habitat as had been erroneously presumed.

 The smallest Bird living in these regions was the Storm Petrel (Oceanites oceanicus) who nested there, flying low and sculling the surfaces of the straits and channels.
 On the bare rocks and islands lived a Cormorant (species of Phalacrocorax) in a flat, round nest made of Algae.
 Each family raised one little one and the parents were so attached to their offspring that they refused to take flight when we approached their chicks.